-In recent years, there has also been an explosion of new communications technologies, including the Internet, PCS, Direct Broadcast Satellites and Enhanced Specialized Mobile Radio, and improvements to existing services such as call-forwarding, caller ID and voice mail, as well as the introduction of advanced intelligent networks that offer new services such as voice activated dialing.
-Additionally, companies in the directory publishing industry, which is currently dominated by telecommunications companies that are owned by or affiliated with the public telecommunications carriers, generally employ a local sales force numbering thousands of representatives, serve an advertiser customer base of hundreds of thousands of businesses and publish hundreds of different directories each year.
-With the introduction of new technologies and distribution platforms, including Internet directories, the directory publishing industry is also experiencing significant changes.
+In recent years, there has also been an explosion of new communications technologies, including the Internet, Virtual Private Network (VPN) services, Digital Subscriber Line (DSL) for fast Internet access and broadband, PCS, Direct Broadcast Satellites and Enhanced Specialized Mobile Radio, and improvements to existing services such as call-forwarding, caller ID and voice mail, as well as the introduction of advanced intelligent networks that offer new services such as voice activated dialing.
+Additionally, companies in the directory publishing industry, which is currently dominated by telecommunications carriers, generally employ a local sales force numbering thousands of representatives, serve an advertiser customer base of hundreds of thousands of businesses and publish hundreds of different directories each year.
+With the introduction of new technologies and distribution platforms, including significant changes.